WhoIsGinja/ArrowFlightStep/README.md

 mvn clean install
 ```

+## Installing Software

-To download PDI access the following link and download the 9.3 version: https://sourceforge.net/projects/pentaho/
+To download PDI, access the following link and download the 9.3 version: https://sourceforge.net/projects/pentaho/

 After installing Pentaho, access its location, and in the plugins folder create
 a directory.
 Inside the directory put a version.xml file (can be pasted from other plugin directories), and the content of the .zip file.